-Every trainee applying for Health Education England Tier 2 sponsorship is required to accept and agree to the following declarations before applying to Health Education England for Tier 2 sponsorship:
+Every trainee applying for Health Education England sponsorship is required to accept and agree to the following declarations before applying:

-Are there any alternatives to applying for a Tier 2 visa?
+Are there any alternatives to applying for a Tier 2 or Skilled Worker visa?

 Non-UK/-non-EEA doctors should visit the Home Office website for information on other types of visas that will allow you to work as a doctor or dentist in Training in the UK for the duration of your training programme.

-Health Education England can only act as a Tier 2 sponsor for medical and dental trainees in the UK (excluding Foundation Trainees).
+Health Education England can only act as a sponsor for medical and dental trainees in the UK.

-Where can I get further information on Tier 2 and other tier visas?
+Where can I get further information on Tier 2, Skilled Worker, and other visas?